dustinknopoff/forage/content/articles/about.md

 linkText = "Learn More"
 +++

 Hi!
-I'm Dustin, a computer science and design student at Northeastern University.
+I'm Dustin, a newly graduated software developer.
 I have a passion for computer science, cooking, and taekwondo.

 ## Programming